 If being kept in a container, the plant will stay smaller and requires more frequent watering than in the yard or garden.
 This unique shrub is drought tolerant, deer resistant, and adapts to most soil types.
 For hedge plantings, space these plants at least 3-5 feet apart.

-Shop the Canyon Creek Abelia plant for sale.
+Buy the Canyon Creek Abelia plant Today!

 Ask a question